seanantt/hr-employee-retention-analysis/README.md

 ## ❓ Key Questions

-1. Departemen mana yang paling banyak kehilangan karyawan?
+1. Which department has the highest employee turnover?
-2. Profil karyawan seperti apa yang paling berisiko resign?
+2. What employee profile is most at risk of resigning?
-3. Faktor apa yang paling berpengaruh terhadap attrition?
+3. What factors most significantly influence attrition?

 ---